 “These steps will take time and will require patience and hard work from the government and its partners in the international community.
 I am optimistic that these steps can be achieved”, Baker said.

-- Sudan’s Land Commission will use traditional methods in Darfur: official – Sudan Tribune: Plural news and views on Sudan March 1, 2021
+- Sudan says ready to implement security arrangements – Sudan Tribune: Plural news and views on Sudan April 29, 2021

 - Sudan increases Darfur joint security force to 20,000 troops – Sudan Tribune April 17, 2021